zhmiao/OpenLongTailRecognition-OLTR/README.md

 Further information please contact [Zhongqi Miao](mailto:zhongqi.miao@berkeley.edu) and [Ziwei Liu](https://liuziwei7.github.io/).

 ## Update notifications
+* 02/11/2020: We updated configuration files for `Places_LT` dataset.
+The current results are a little bit higher than reported, even with updated F-measure calculation.
+One important thing to be considered is that we unfreeze the model weights for the first stage training of `Places-LT`, which means it is not suitable for single-GPU training in most cases (we used 4 1080ti on in our implementation).
+However, for the second stage, since the memory and center loss do not currently support multi-GPUs, please switch back to single-GPU training.
+Thank you very much!
 * 01/29/2020: We updated the `False Positive` calculation in `util.py` so that the numbers are normal again.
 The reported F-measure numbers in the paper might be a little bit higher than actual numbers for all baselines.
 We will update it as soon as possible.
 We have updated the new F-measure number in the following table.
 Thanks.
 * 12/19/2019: Updated modules with 'clone()' methods and set `use_fc` in ImageNet-LT stage-1 config to `False`.
 Currently, the results for ImageNet-LT is comparable to reported numbers in the paper (a little bit better), and the reproduced results are updated below.
 We also found the bug in Places-LT.
 We will update the code and reproduced results as soon as possible.
 * 08/05/2019: Fixed a bug in `utils.py`.
 Update re-implemented ImageNet-LT weights at the end of this page.